AGOVV: 2003–13: Eerste Divisie

-Bankruptcy (2012–2013)
+2012–13: Bankruptcy

-There have been plans in the AGOVV organisation to build a new stadium for 6,000 spectators in the southwest gate of Apeldoorn.
-Another possibility was the buyback by the municipality of Apeldoorn of the existing site that had been sold to AGOVV in 1999, after which the football club would become solely a tenant.
+There had been plans in the AGOVV organisation to build a new stadium for 6,000 spectators in the southwest gate of Apeldoorn.
+Another option was the buyback by the municipality of Apeldoorn of the existing site that had been sold to AGOVV in 1999, after which the football club would become solely a tenant.
 In March 2012, it appeared that AGOVV considered the price offered to be too low.
 There was also the intention to disconnect the professional part of AGOVV from the amateur branch in order to create a new professional football club in sports park Malkenschoten, in which there would be intensive cooperation with amateur football in Apeldoorn, including the independent amateur clubs of AGOVV, Apeldoornse Boys and others.

-However, these and other future plans had become highly uncertain due to a debt of €2 million, of which more than €400,000 tax debt.
+These and other future plans had become highly uncertain due to a debt of €2 million, of which more than €400,000 tax debt.
 The tax authorities filed for bankruptcy in December 2012.
 On 11 December 2012, the court gave AGOVV four weeks to submit a rescue plan.
 In early January 2013, the KNVB disciplinary committee deducted two points from the club in connection with the financial problems.
 With that, AGOVV dropped from eleventh to fourteenth place in the league table.
 On 8 January, AGOVV were declared bankrupt in absentia.
 The professional club AGOVV was officially declared bankrupt on 11 January 2013, when it was announced on behalf of its board that the bankruptcy was resigned, and the team was pulled from the league.
-Fans held another fundraiser for their club, which was, however, in vain.
-Only €50,000 was raised.
+Fans held another fundraiser for their club, raising only €50,000.

 Due to the bankruptcy of the professional branch, the amateur association also landed in dire financial straits.
 In February 2013, the tax authorities gave the club two weeks to settle an overdue debt.
 The amateur branch was saved by external investors.
 Sportpark Berg & Bos was also retained.

-A new beginning (2013–present)
+Since 2013: A new beginning

 The amateur section of AGOVV continued after bankruptcy.
 As of the 2013–14 season, AGOVV switched from having a Sunday team to Saturday football.
 AGOVV started in the Saturday Vierde Klasse B, the ninth tier of Dutch football.
 After one season in the Vierde Klasse Saturday, AGOVV were immediately promoted to the Saturday Derde Klasse B. In 2016, AGOVV were promoted to the Saturday Tweede Klasse G. The shared youth academy with Vitesse was discontinued, which meant that the club saw a drastic fall in membership in the youth department.
 Since then, the team have managed to establish several youth teams.
 In addition, the club houses a KNVB youth center.

 Financially, the club also showed improvements.
 Debts were paid off.
 The renovation of the wooden stand on the Sportpark Berg & Bos was completed and was reopened on 20 August 2016 by alderman Detlev Cziesso.
-As of the 2022-23 season, AGOVV played in the Tweede Klasse, the seventh overall tier in the Dutch football league system.
+As of the 2024–25 season, AGOVV played in the Derde Klasse, the seventh overall tier in the Dutch football league system.